For nearly 30 years the Law Commission has been engaged in reforming the law of evidence in New Zealand.

 The Commission completed the first five-yearly review of the Act in February 2013.
 The recommendations accepted by Parliament were passed into law by the Evidence Amendment Act 2016, which came into force on 8 January 2017.

-In February 2017 the Minister of Justice, the Hon Amy Adams, exercised her powers under s 202 of the Act to trigger the second five-yearly review of the Act’s operation.
-The Commission will report to the Minister of Justice by February 2019 with its recommendations.
+In February 2017 the Minister of Justice, exercising the Minister’s powers under section 202, triggered the second five-yearly review of the Act’s operation.

 SECOND STATUTORY REVIEW OF THE EVIDENCE ACT 2006

 Section 202 of the Evidence Act 2006 (the Act) requires the Minister of Justice to refer a review of the operation of the Act to the Law Commission by 28 February 2017.
 The Law Commission must report to the Minister of Justice within two years of the referral.
 This will be the second statutory review of the Act.
 The first review of the Act was a technical review that was required to be completed within one year of the referral.
 This second review will be more comprehensive than the first review, but will not be a first principles review.

 The review will include (but not be limited to) the following matters:

 1. As required by s 202 of the Act, the Law Commission will consider:

 a) The operation of the provisions of the Act, taking into account the matters already considered in the first statutory review of the Act;

 b) Whether those provisions should be retained or repealed; and

 c) Whether any amendments are necessary or desirable.

 2. The review will focus on the operation of the following provisions where, in several cases, Courts have indicated the provision requires particular attention, including: